tighek/toad-tot/README.md

     + Lock-out to stop all candy and water activities.

+Features in v2.0
+  - Add command line arguments for local, sensor, and action.

 Features in v1.1
   - Add length of dictionary for easier reconfig for number of tubes or doors.